Bone Metastases

 How are bone metastases diagnosed?

 If you have signs of bone metastasis, tests can be done to find the cause.
 In some cases, bone metastasis may be found before the symptoms start.
-X-rays, bone scans, and MRIs, among other tests, are used to diagnose bone metastases.
+X-rays, bone scans, CT scans, MRIs, and other tests may be used to diagnose bone metastases.

-• Bone metastases often do not show up on plain x-rays until they are quite advanced.
+- Bone metastases often do not show up on plain X-rays until they are far along.
 X-rays are good at finding osteolytic lesions.
 These often look like "holes" or dark spots in the bone on the x-ray film.

-• A bone scan can find very early bone metastases.
-A small amount of radio-tracing material is injected into a vein.
-Special x-rays are taken a short time after the injection.
+- A bone scan can find bone metastases during very early stages.
+A small amount of radio-tracing material (like a dye) is injected into a vein.
+Special X-rays are taken a short time after the injection.
 The radiotracer will go to the site of the metastases, which will look darker and denser on the film.
 Infections, arthritis, and old fractures can also show as dark spots on the bone scan and may at first look like cancer.
 Bone scans are also used to follow patients with known bone metastasis.

-• An MRI is useful when looking at nerve roots that are being pressed on by tumor or bone pieces (called spinal cord compression).
+- An MRI is useful when looking at nerve roots that are being pressed on by a tumor or bone pieces (called spinal cord compression).

-• There are no specific blood tests that are used to diagnose bone metastasis.
-There are blood tests that may suggest bone lesions, but the diagnosis comes from radiology testing, symptoms, and the type of cancer.
+- There are no specific blood tests that are used to diagnose bone metastasis.
+There are blood tests that may suggest bone lesions, but the diagnosis comes from radiology tests, symptoms, and the type of cancer.
 For example, high levels of calcium can be related to bone metastasis, but these lab tests alone cannot make a diagnosis.
-An elevated tumor marker level may also suggest that cancer has metastasized to the bone.
+A high tumor marker level may also suggest that cancer has metastasized to the bone.

-If you are diagnosed with bone mets, your team will talk to you about possible treatment and management.
+If you are diagnosed with bone mets, your team will talk to you about possible treatment options.

 How are bone mets treated?